catseye/Samovar/doc/Samovar.md

 ---------

 The basic unit of a Samovar world is a scenario.
-A scenario may contain any number of propositions and event rules, in any order.
+A scenario may contain any number of propositions and event rules, and an optional goal, in any order.

     scenario IgnatzWithBrick {